ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-size.md

 ### Configuration using numeric presets

-As an alternative the font feature supports numeric values as options.
+As an alternative, the font feature supports numeric values.

-Each size will be represented in the view as `<span>` element with `font-size` style set as `px` value.
+Each size is represented in the view as a `<span>` element with the `font-size` style set in `px`.
-For example for `14` the editor will output:
+For example, `14` will be represented in the editor data as:

 ```html
 <span style="font-size: 14px">...</span>
 ```

-Below is the editor that will support numeric font sizes (it is assumed that `'normal'` size is defined by CSS as `15px`:
+Here's an example of the editor that supports numeric font sizes (assuming that the `'normal'` size is defined by CSS as `15px`):

 ```js
 ClassicEditor